shellscape/postcss-less/README.md

 ## Usage

-The most common use of `postcss-less` is for applying PostCSS transformations directly to LESS source. eg. ia theme written in LESS which uses [Autoprefixer] to add appropriate vendor prefixes.
+The most common use of `postcss-less` is for applying PostCSS transformations directly to LESS source. eg. a theme written in LESS which uses [Autoprefixer] to add appropriate vendor prefixes.

 ```js
 const syntax = require('postcss-less');